ignaciocassi/ignaciocassi/README.md

 Currently, I am diving deep into advanced React and microservices.
 Excited about the endless possibilities and challenges this journey brings!to enhance my skill set.

-## 👯‍♂️ Let's Connect!

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yourusername)

 ## 🌐 Soft Skills

 - **Communication:** Effectively communicate complex technical concepts to both technical and non-technical stakeholders.